cse110-sp25-group05/cse110-sp25-group05/admin/cipipeline/phase1.md

 ## Step 3 - Done Writing Code?
 Merging Conflicts...

-Since we are a 11 person team, **we are bound to work on the same project together and eventually have some merging conflicts.**
+Since we are a 11 person team, **we are bound to work on the same project together at the same time and eventually face merging conflicts.**

 ### Please follow these steps when you are done writing your own code and ***before*** making a pull request!